atiyasarwar/enumerator/README.md

 ## Extensions <br>
 ### Wappalyzer - Technology Profiler <br>
+**Description:** <br>
-**Description:** Wappalyzer is a technology profiler that identifies the technologies used by a website.
+Wappalyzer is a technology profiler that identifies the technologies used by a website.
 It detects content management systems, web frameworks, server software, and more, providing insights into the technology stack employed by the target site. <br>

 **Information Gathered:** <br>
 * Content Management System (CMS) being used. <br>